 This is a VERY old recipe that is not real clear on amounts, but you can pretty much figure out the amounts you need as you go.
 NOT a dish that I, personally like much, but it was a favorite of my dad's and so we had it a lot.
 For those who do like liver, I'm sure you'll enjoy this.

 Quickly brown slices of liver on one side.
 Salt.
 Turn.
 Cover with thinly chopped onions.
 Add a dash of salt.
 Cover and brown at low temperature until meat is no longer pink in the middle.
 When tender, serve immediately.

 By Robin from Washington, IA

 A nutritious, hearty meal that is well suited for crockpot cooking.
 Check out the tips for making your own liver and onions right in the slow cooker.

 ThriftyFun is one of the longest running frugal living communities on the Internet.
 These are archives of older discussions.

 A little lift to your regular liver and onions.
 In frying pan heat oil at low flame.
 Add onions and broccoli.

 Not a favorite of mine, but my dad has always loved liver and we used to have some for him on a regular basis.
 This really makes me think of my childhood years.

 When we want to have beef liver, I cook it with onion soup mix.
 First you dredge the liver well in seasoned flour (salt and pepper and others if you wish to use).
-Then I put it in my electric skillet in some oil.
-Then sprinkle on the onion soup mix (I use Lipton's), cover with water cook until done.

 Dredge liver in flour.
 In a large skillet; heat oil and butter.
 Add liver and cook until almost cooked on both sides.
 Place liver in a casserole dish and keep warm.
 Add onions to the skillet.